rawan-a-d/Semester4-Smart-Mobile/README.md

     - Login app and simple greeting.
     - Maps app which shows a map with the user's current location on it after getting permission.
     - Dicer app which allows a user to throw two dices.
-    - Photo app where a user can take a picture either from the storage or the camera.
+    - Photo app where a user can take a picture using the camera.

 ## Wiki